Pirate FlagPirates and PrivateersPirate Flag

 Female Tars: Women aboard Ship in the Age of Sail

-By Suzanne J. Stark
+by Suzanne J. Stark

-Naval Institute Press, 2017, ISBN 978-1-59114-572-1, $18.95
+Naval Institute Press, 2017, ISBN 978-1-59114-572-1, US $18.95

 Stark’s book, first published in 1996, is a succinctly written and engrossing academic study for scholars as well as lay readers.
 Four chapters comprise this easy-to-read exploration: Prostitutes and Seamen’s Wives on Board in Port, Women of the Lower Deck at Sea, Women in Disguise in Naval Crews, and The Story of Mary Lacy, Alias William Chandler.
 The endnotes provide fascinating historical tidbits that don’t readily fit within the main narrative.
 They also provide the source material documenting the text, although no separate bibliography is included.
-In addition to the index, black-and-white illustrations depicting women with seamen further enhance the chapters.
+In addition to the index, black-&-white illustrations depicting women with seamen further enhance the chapters.

-Her first offer of proof of these women seamen come directly from the archives of the Royal Navy.
+Her first offer of proof of these women seamen comes directly from the archives of the Royal Navy.
 They are Gentlewoman Anne Chamberlyne (1690), a nameless Gentlewoman (1690s), a Marine known as William Prothero (1760-1761), and a black female seaman known as William Brown (1804-1816 [or later]).
 In addition, Stark discusses Hannah Snell’s “Muddled Biography” and Mary Anne Talbot’s “Spurious Autobiography.”

 Stark masterfully disentangles the myths and facts about women of the lower deck of warships.
-She also enlightens us as to why they chose this harsh life.
+She also enlightens us as to why they choose this harsh life.
 Finally and perhaps most importantly, she illuminates the social context of these lower-class women and the limited roles open to them.
 Female Tars is an invaluable addition to any collection dealing with the Royal Navy, women at sea, women’s history, and life during the Age of Sail.

-Review Copyrighted ©2018 Cindy Vallar
+Review Copyright ©2018 Cindy Vallar

 Home